marmicode/cookbook/apps/cookbook/docs/angular/02-glossary.md

 Tests should run quickly.

+#### Inspiring

+Passing the tests should inspire confidence.

-#### Writeable
+#### Isolated

-Tests should be cheap to write relative to the cost of the code being tested.
+Tests should return the same results regardless of the order in which they are run.

+#### Predictive

+If the tests all pass, then the code under test should be suitable for production.

 #### Readable

 Tests should be comprehensible for the reader, invoking the motivation for writing this particular test.

-#### Behavioral
+#### Specific

-Tests should be sensitive to changes in the behavior of the code under test.
-If the behavior changes, the test result should change.
+If a test fails, the cause of the failure should be obvious.

 #### Structure-Insensitive

 Tests should not change their result if the structure of the code changes.

-#### Automated

-Tests should run without human intervention.

-#### Specific

-If a test fails, the cause of the failure should be obvious.

-#### Predictive

-If the tests all pass, then the code under test should be suitable for production.

-#### Inspiring
+#### Writeable

-Passing the tests should inspire confidence.
+Tests should be cheap to write relative to the cost of the code being tested.

 ## Test-Driven Development _(TDD)_